 Each phase of the software development cycle is controlled and managed by a software development cycle management system.
 Each phase, as well as the entire project, benefits from management systems.
 They also include systems for analytics, bug tracking, and task management.
 These measurements, also known as key performance indicators (KPIs), may be utilized to enhance areas of the cycle that aren’t doing well.

 When SDLC is done properly, the maximum level of management control and documentation can be achieved.
 Developers know what they should create and why they should.
 All parties have to agree on the stated objective and the plan to achieve it.
 Everyone understands the values and resources required.

 Several issues might convert an SDLC implementation into a drawback to development rather than a tool that aids us.
-Failure to consider the demands of customers, as well as other users, and can lead to a misunderstanding of the system requirements from the start.
+Failure to consider the demands of customers, as well as other users, can lead to a misunderstanding of the system requirements from the start.
 The advantages of SDLC are only realized if the plan is implemented to the letter.

 The Future of the SDLC

 Organizations are shifting away from outdated SDLC models as they adopt quicker and fresher development life cycles Automation has become increasingly important as the demands for speed and agility in the development process have grown.
 As the boundaries between various teams dissolve in favor of a simplified and coordinated approach to development, development and operations are combining into a DevOps capability.

 DevOps, a collection of ideas and methods that improve an organization’s capacity to deploy applications more quickly, is a newer approach to the SDLC.
 As the SDLC methodologies change more toward a DevOps SDLC, the function of security must also be considered.
 Security is no longer considered as a discrete and isolated stage in the SDLC; instead, security is now viewed as a crucial component across the SDLC to ensure secure software is developed at the pace of DevOps.